 Simulation-Bootstrap framework

 To evaluate the effect of reductions in sampling length frequency and age collections we developed a bootstrap-simulation framework that 1) allows for reductions in the historical number of length frequencies and age specimen data collected and 2) conducts the first (length) and second (age) stage expansion process for each bootstrap replicate of length frequency and age specimen information to generate length and age composition.
 The bootstrap-simulation framework is composed of a suite of nested resampling protocols.
 Bootstrap resampling was performed either with replacement (wr) or without replacement (wor) depending on the needs of a particular protocol.
-Functions to run the sampling protocols were developed in a compartmentalized manner to provide for substantial flexibility in exploring desired resampling protocols.
+Functions to run the sampling protocols were developed in a compartmentalized manner to provide substantial flexibility in exploring desired resampling protocols.
 The order of operations (Figure 1 ben - could we add in a part that sub-samples ages too to this figure?) has the following schedule:

 Resample hauls (wr) from the set of hauls with associated catch per unit effort (in numbers).